-Since the completion of the last "Land Preservation, Parks, and Recreation Plan" in 2017, Charles County adopted the WCD Zone in 2017 and designated priority preservation areas as Tier IV.
+In 2017 Charles County adopted the Watershed Conservation District zone and reduced the size of the development district considerably.
 This change allowed the County to limit the development of subdivisions dependent on on-site septic systems within priority preservation areas.
 The County has also taken steps to limit development density within the Watershed Conservation District, which contains the Mattawoman priority preservation area.
 Since 2017, a new Purchase of Development Rights program, which targets conservation easement funding opportunities within priority preservation areas, was adopted by the County.
-As reported in the 2016 "Comprehensive Plan," voluntary interest in agriculture and forest land conservation programs has been high.
-Through the preservation programs of the Maryland Agricultural Land Preservation Foundation, local transfer of development rights, and local purchase of development rights, the County estimates that an average of 800 acres of farm and forest land is currently being protected in priority preservation areas annually.
+Following on from the 2016 Comprehensive Plan, voluntary interest in agriculture and forest land conservation programs has been high.
+Through the preservation programs of the Maryland Agricultural Land Preservation Foundation, the Rural Legacy Program, local transfer of development rights, and local purchase of development rights, the County estimates that an average of 800 acres of farm and forest land is currently being protected in priority preservation areas annually.
+Charles County's agricultural land preservation program has been certified by the Maryland Department of Planning since 2021 which allows the County to keep more locally-generated agricultural land transfer tax in exchange for creating effective local land preservation programs and continually evaluating and improving them.